BlueRasputin/bluerasputin.github.io/resume.md

 ### DW Regenerator — LaunchCode Front-End Project

-- Aggregates and organizes data on Doctor Who series and its various seasons
+- Aggregates and organizes data on the Doctor Who series and its various seasons
-- Designed a page cycling though biographical details for each Doctor and their respective actors
+- Designed a page cycling through biographical details for each Doctor and their respective actors
-- Developed a page fetching data from a dataset to display Doctor Who episodes and audio dramas
+- Developed a page that fetches data from a dataset to display Doctor Who episodes and audio dramas
 - Tech Stack: JavaScript, React, CSS

 ### Personal Banker — Commerce Bank

 April 2023 - February 2025
-Developed tailored financial solutions for clients needs Managed and supported financial accounts for thousands of customers Built and maintained strong relationships with global financial clients
+Developed tailored financial solutions for clients' needs Managed and supported financial accounts for thousands of customers Built and maintained strong relationships with global financial clients